 Proverbs 23:25 "May your father and mother rejoice; may she who gave you birth be joyful!"

-In what ways has your heavenly Father lavished love on you?
-What comfort has He provided you?
-In what way has God used individuals to show you love and care in keeping with a "spiritual" parent/mentor?
-Are these individuals aware of the influence they have been on your life?
+1. In what ways has your heavenly Father lavished love on you?

+2. What comfort has the Father provided you?

+3. How has God used individuals to show you love and care in keeping with a "spiritual" parent/mentor?

+4. Are these individuals aware of the influence they have been on your life?
 Prayerfully seek opportunities to encourage them as they serve the Lord.

+"The boundary lines have fallen for me in pleasant places."
+Psalm 16:6 e will be celebrating 43 years of marriage.
+We met when I was 17 years young and fresh out of high school.
+My first employment opportunity placed me in his setting and ultimately placed him in my heart.